Available in Español

 Example 1 – A nominee has spent the past decade providing spiritual support to social justice leaders as a prayer warrior, Santeria practitioner or other form of healing practice.
 Community leaders often go to them to heal from the trauma of social justice work and they are widely recognized as a resource.

 Example 2 – A nominee is an artist whose work brings attention to racial justice, LGBTQ justice movements and/or efforts to dismantle antisemitism.

 Example 3 – A nominee provides strategic leadership to racial justice, LGBTQ justice movements and/or efforts to dismantle antisemitism.
 They may not be on the frontlines of the work, but they provide crucial advice about long-term strategy.

 HOW AWARDEES ARE SELECTED

-STEP 2: The Brilliance Awards Review Selection Committee reviews all nominations and ranks nominees using the rubric linked here.
-Tzedek staff may reach out to nominees for additional information, if needed.
+STEP 2: The Brilliance Awards Review Selection Committee reviews all nominations and ranks nominees using the rubric below.
+Tzedek staff may reach out to nominees for additional information if needed.